SanjaySoni8949/obdh-internship-notes/FreeRTOS/source/common.md

-FreeRTOS Source Files Common to All Ports
+FreeRTOS Source Files Common to All Ports:

 tasks.c and list.c implement the core FreeRTOS kernel functionality and are always required.